treytomes/rlox/README.md

 - Implement bitwise and/or operators.
     - Replace ! / && / || with not/and/or.
 Use boolean operations with true/false.
 With numbers, error if not integer and use bitwise ops.
-- Implement the ternary operator.
-    - I expect this will be above the precedence of equality.
-    - If the if-statement is an if-expression, is this really necessary?
-    - I do like a bit of syntactic sugar.
 - A program is essentially a block.
 Refactor this later.
 - Test synchronization and the ErrorSet.
     - Parsing should continue after an error is found, then a list of errors should be returned to the user.